The aim of the School Council is to develop an awareness of citizenship and involve all our children, to some extent, in the running of the school.

 Prefects hold different posts of responsibility which range from organising the use of the PA system during assemblies, collecting 'Going for Green' records from classrooms, organising the setting up and packing away of lunchtime sporting activities, to mentoring younger children across the school.

-On Mondays, Wednesdays and Fridays, the WPS Fruit Frenzy Tuck Shop is run at break-times by KS2 pupils.
+The Fruit Frenzy Tuck Shop is run at break-times by KS2 pupils.
 The children's roles include taking money, handing over goods, organising stock, counting profits and making accurate judgements on how much stock needs to be purchased in the next delivery.
 This gives the children the chance to work independently, and as a team, to gain sustainable business and enterprise experience.

 23rd December 2013Download (0.29MB)